Enontekiö: Prehistory and Swedish age

-Period of Russian sovereignty
+Grand Duchy of Finland period

 In 1809 when Sweden ceded the region of today's Finland to Russia in the Treaty of Fredrikshamn, Enontekiö became a part of the newly founded Grand Duchy of Finland, too.
 Because the church of Markkina stood on the Swedish—and therefore wrong—side of the river after the Swedish-Russian demarcation, it was torn down in 1826.
 Its beams were shipped down the Muoniojoki to Palojoensuu, where the church was rebuilt as henceforth the fourth church of Enontekiö.
 Already in 1864, the church was again moved to Hetta, which had in the meantime became the largest settlement of the region.
-The closing of the Russian-Norwegian border in 1852 and of the Russian-Swedish border in 1889 had severe consequences for Enontekiö's reindeer-nomads, because they could no longer move with their herds to the coast of the Arctic Ocean.
+The closure of the Finnish-Norwegian border in 1852 and the Finnish-Swedish border in 1889 by Russian authorities had severe consequences for Enontekiö's reindeer-nomads, because they could no longer move with their herds to the coast of the Arctic Ocean.
 As a result, they transferred their grazing areas inland to the southeast and helped spread the culture of reindeer-herding to the remaining parts of Lapland.
 Due to the separation of the administration of the municipality from the church administration, the political municipality of Enontekiö came into existence in 1877.

 After independence

 With the Finnish declaration of independence in 1917, Enontekiö became a part of the independent republic of Finland, too.

 During the Continuation War (1941–1944), where Finland allied with Germany in fighting against the Soviet Union, Enontekiö, together with all of northern Finland, was part of the operational region of the Wehrmacht.
 In 1942, the Germans in Enontekiö started to establish the Sturmbock emplacement in occupied Norway and in Petsamo in order to protect the harbours on the Arctic Ocean.
-When Finland concluded the Moscow Armistice with the Soviet Union on September 4, 1944, committing themselves to expel the German troops, the Finnish-German Lapland War broke out.
+When Finland concluded the Moscow Armistice with the Soviet Union on 4 September 1944, committing themselves to expel the German troops, the Finnish-German Lapland War broke out.
 Lapland's civilian population had to be moved to a safe place in a very short time.
 Enontekiö's population was evacuated to neutral Sweden together with all of western Lapland's inhabitants.
 After the Germans quickly left southern Lapland, the 12,000 soldiers of the 7th Gebirgsdivision (Mountain Division) of the Wehrmacht occupied the Sturmbock emplacement at the end of October.
 During their fallback, the German applied the tactics of scorched earth and devastated Enontekiö, too.
 During the cold winter, a war of attrition was maintained between German troops, barricaded in their fortifications, and Finnish troops, who took a stand in Markkina.
 After the Wehrmacht had abandoned Petsamo and northern Norway, the Sturmbock emplacement was no longer of strategic value and was cleared without a struggle at the beginning of January in 1945.
-In order to secure the flank of Lyngen, their last emplacement in northern Norway, the Germans still operated in the north of the Käsivarsi region, where minor combat operations took place, before the last Wehrmacht soldiers left Finnish soil on April 27 at Kilpisjärvi.
+In order to secure the flank in Lyngen Municipality, their last emplacement in northern Norway, the Germans still operated in the north of the Käsivarsi region, where minor combat operations took place, before the last Wehrmacht soldiers left Finnish soil on 27 April at Kilpisjärvi.